 Overview of Principles

-ISCB vision and values statement provides guidance for third-party exhibiting and technology track presenters.
-Exhibitor and technology track presentation relations that are that are not conistent with the society's mission provide a risk to ISCB’s ability to provide representation and leadership in the field.
+ISCB's vision and values statement provides guidance for third-party exhibiting and technology track presenters.
+Exhibitor and technology track presentation relations that are not consistent with the society's mission provide a risk to ISCB’s ability to provide representation and leadership in the field.

 - The proposed activity must be consistent with ISCB’s vision and values

 ISCB's vision and values ultimately must determine whether a proposed exhibitor or technology track presenter relationship is appropriate for ISCB.
 ISCB should avoid relationships with organizations or industries whose principles, policies or actions obviously conflict with ISCB’s vision and values, as documented in ISCB’s relevant statements.
 For example, relationships with producers of products that harm the public health (e.g., tobacco) provide risks of addiction (e.g., alcohol, gambling) or violate ethical standards (e.g., pornography) are not appropriate for ISCB.
 The latter category also includes organizations that do not respectfully handle animals and human subjects.